sampotts/plyr/controls.md

 ## Using custom HTML

-The example on [plyr.io](http://plyr.io) setup uses a Hogan template.
-Check out `controls.html` in `/src/templates` to get an idea of how the default html is structured.
+You can specify the HTML for the controls using the `html` option.

 The classes and data attributes used in your template should match the `selectors` option.

 You need to add several placeholders to your html template that are replaced when rendering:

 - `{id}` - the dynamically generated ID for the player (for form controls)
 - `{seektime}` - the seek time specified in options for fast forward and rewind

 You can include only the controls you need when specifying custom html.

 ### Example